 You can also implement a custom class that obtains the user name.
 You do this by replacing (or extending) the Standard KeyMaster class com.caplin.keymaster.servlet.UserCredentialsProvider.
 For example, the custom class could obtain the user name from a cookie passed between the client web page and the application server.
-You must change the value of the user.credential.provider and the new custom class.
+You must change the value of the user.credential.provider [88] parameter in web.xml to point to the new custom class.